aliguori/patches/README.md

 Search Language
 ---------------

-The query language supported by patches support boolean operators "and", "or", and "not".
+The query language supported by patches support boolean operators: "and" and "or", and unary operators: "not", "any", and "all".
 Paranthesis and string quotation is also supported.
 Terms are matched using substring search within the subject.

+The "any" and "all" operators change whether the search term applies to at least one of the messages in a thread or all messages in a thread.

 Special terms have a prefix and can be used to search against other parameters than subject text.
 The following prefixes are supported: